 You don't need to spend a fortune for a good pet camera.

 The Yi Dome is incredibly easy to set up.
 It can be controlled via a dedicated app that gives you plenty of options.
 You can set it to auto-cruise so it scans the whole room on the regular, or you can make it record when motion is detected and even set it to follow motions.

 What makes it a good replacement for a more expensive dedicated pet cam?
 It has two-way audio, so you can still talk to your pets and keep them calm if needed.
 It’s small and light and can be mounted.
 Thanks to its rotation, you can put it high out of the reach of even the tallest dogs and the most curious cats without losing visibility.
 It might not have fancy bells and whistles, but it gets the job done while being very affordable.

 6. DIY pet camera

-Just like a regular pet cam, Dog Monitor allows you to watch your pet from your smartphone wherever you are, talk to them or issue pre-recorded commands like “Sit!”, “Quiet!”, etc. The app even offers cross-platform compatibility, but if you are using an iPad and an Android smartphone for example, you will need to purchase it on both platforms.
-The good news is that there are no subscription fees — just a one-time payment of $5.99.
+Like a regular pet cam, Dog Monitor allows you to watch your pet from your smartphone wherever you are, talk to them, or issue pre-recorded commands such as “Sit!”, “Quiet!”, etc. The app even offers cross-platform compatibility, but if you’re using an iPad and an Android phone, for example, you will need to purchase it on both platforms.
+The good news is that there are no subscription fees — just a one-time payment of $5.99 ($4.99 on iOS).
 It’s a great budget option, especially for dog owners.

-Note: your pet station device will have to stay on most of the time, so make sure to turn down its brightness to prevent screen burn and make sure it’s plugged in.
+Keep in mind that your pet station device will need to stay on most of the time, so make sure to turn down its brightness to prevent screen burn-in, and make sure it’s plugged in.

-Read next: 10 best pet apps for Android
+Read next: The best pet apps for Android